 It’s a difficult admission, but the truth is that the X100F is not for me.

 As with every new generation, the X100F is a refined version of its predecessor.
 It is the perfect X100 camera, but whether or not that’s the perfect camera for you is complicated.

 If you’re already an X100 shooter, the F brings enough improvements to the table to be worth an upgrade regardless of which X100 you’re currently shooting (yes, even the T).
 Having X-Trans III performance in a tiny body is magnificent, and the level of precision and polish in this generation is fantastic.

-But if you already own an X-Pro 2 or X-T2, think carefully about what specific advantages you’re hoping it will confer.
+But if you already have an X-Pro 2 or X-T2, think carefully about what specific advantages you’re hoping it will confer.
 Because if you’re like me, the theory doesn’t measure up to reality anymore.

 I would have called an X100 of some sort my desert island camera a couple of years ago.
 But somehow its latest incarnation—meaningfully improved in every way—no longer earns that spot.

 If I’m to be stuck on an island, it’ll be with the X-Pro 2.
 And, you know, food I hope.

 This blog is entirely self-funded, and relies on the generosity of readers to keep things active and ad-free.
 If you would like to support my work, you can make a one-time or recurring donation here.